Chief Executive Officer

 Paul holds a Bachelor of Science degree in Business from Dallas Christian College and a Master of Business Administration from the University of Phoenix.
 He has also earned a Leadership Certification from the Southern Methodist University Cox School of Business and a Mid-Management Certification from Brookhaven College.

-Prior to joining WebMD, Kara was responsible for global talent acquisition and development for Qorvo, Inc., a leader in wireless technology.
-Previously, Kara held a variety of HR leadership positions during her eight-year tenure with TriQuint Semiconductor.
+Before joining WebMD, Kara was responsible for global talent acquisition and development for Qorvo, Inc., a leader in wireless technology.
+She also held a variety of human resource leadership positions during her eight-year tenure with TriQuint Semiconductor, Inc., where she developed and executed initiatives for organizational effectiveness, workforce planning, management development and employee relations.
+(TriQuint and RF Micro Devices, Inc. merged and formed Qorvo in 2015.)
+She also served as an Account Manager at Aerotek, Inc., an industry leader in recruiting and staffing services.

-Kara holds a Bachelor of Arts degree in Journalism and Communication from the University of Oregon and a Master of Business Administration from George Fox University.
+Kara holds a Bachelor of Arts degree in Journalism and Communication from the University of Oregon and a Master of Business Administration from George Fox University in Portland, Oregon.

 The members of our clinical advisory board contribute their expertise in specialties like behavioral science, tobacco cessation, health analytics, obesity & more, overseeing and validating the scientific and clinical credibility of our solution.